louislefevre/python-interactive/README.md

   await python.restart();
 })();
 ```
-To restart the Python process, use the `restart()` method.
+To restart the Python process, call the `restart()` method.
 This method acts as a wrapper for calling `stop()` and then `start()`, and provides no additional functionality.

 ### Executing Commands
-Commands can be executed in multiple ways, but should always be done using `async/await` functionality as the result is returned as a Promise.
+Commands can be executed in multiple ways, but should always be done using `async/await` functionality as the result is returned via a Promise.
 Below are some examples of how commands can be executed.
 For more examples, take a look at the [test suite](test/).

 #### Execute command and ignore output:
 ```js